NHOrus/srwq-compilation/episode-04.md

 "He's been trying to convince me I'm his best friend and we're practically brother and sister, even though I met him maybe 5 times at The School."

 "Irm!
 Kai!
 You're like the real versions, aren't you?
 You'll listen, right?
-You....you're not like HER, right?
+You... you're not like HER, right?
 Oh god, please don't be like her?"

 Irm winces as you attempt to turn Arado's testicles to mash potato with your Knee.
 Latooni shakes her head and tries to ignore you.
 Kai watched impassively.